isgulkov/rsa-prep/README.md

   \end{array} }
 $$

-The only catch is that sometimes `data` has to be grown.
+Occasionally `chunks` has to be grown, when carry spills, which happens at most by one bit.

 ##### Subtraction